ietf-wg-asdf/SDF/sdf.md

 ### Quality Names {#qn}

-IANA is requested to create a "Quality Name Prefixes" registry in the "SDF Parameters" registry group, with the following template:
+IANA is requested to create a "Quality Names" registry in the "SDF Parameters" registry group, with the following template:

 Name: